TykTechnologies/tyk-charts/components/tyk-gateway/README.md

 You can also configure connection settings for it's exporter.
 By default `grpc` exporter is enabled on `localhost:4317` endpoint.

- To enable TLS settings for exporter, you can set`gateway.opentelemetry.tls.enabled` to true.
+ To enable TLS settings for the exporter, you can set `gateway.opentelemetry.tls.enabled` to true.